TmSalviano/TmSalviano/README.md

 <small>Since I've started to use Github way after I began to program.
-My prevously complete projects will be posted here as repos with one commit only.<small/>
+My previously complete projects will be posted here as repos without the ability for you guys to see how I develop my applications..<small/>
 ## About Me

 <table width="100%" height="100%">